kyegomez/swarms/README.md

 ### `Worker`
 - The `Worker` is an fully feature complete agent with an llm, tools, and a vectorstore for long term memory!
+- Place your api key as parameters in the llm if you choose!
+- And, then place the openai api key in the Worker for the openai embedding model

 ```python
 from langchain.llms import ChatOpenAI